 In my opinion, the ideal dermal filler would last about a year or so.
 Adjustments could be made for normal aging and weight changes, and it would be completely safe.
-We don’t have that product yet, but we get closer to the ideal every year.
+We don’t have that product yet, but dermal fillers on the market get closer to the ideal every year.

 What are dermal fillers used to treat?

-This depends somewhat on the dermal filler, but the broad answer is lines and wrinkles.
+This depends somewhat on which dermal filler you’re using, but the broad answer is lines and wrinkles.
 They can also be used to plump and define lips and fill hollow areas on the face.
 Here are some of the areas where they work best:

 - lines from the nose to the mouth (nasolabial fold)